 - Cathedral of San Gennaro in Naples (where an annual miracle occurs)

 Call for the cost from other cities of departure

 R/T non-stop airfare from NY JFK on AA

 8 nights at 3 & 4* hotels with private bath

 Breakfast daily and 7 dinners

 Daily Traditional Latin Mass

 TO RESERVE A SEAT:

-Fill out the small application form within the brochure and send with a $500 deposit to the address below.
+Click here for a brochure or call us at 1-800-334-5425 for one.
+Fill out the small form within and send by mail with a $500 deposit to the address below.

 The Village Centre - P.O Box 509